 Permits are issued for up to a one-year period.
 Educational permits expire on June 30th of every year, consistent with the traditional conclusion of the graduate medical training year.
 Permits are renewable for as long as the permit holder continues to participate in graduate medical training in West Virginia.

-Educational Permit Instructions and Application
+Educational Permit Initial Application

-Beginning July 1, 2019, physicians who are in residency in another state and who want to complete a training rotation in West Virginia must hold a reciprocal training permit or a West Virginia medical license.
+Physicians who are in residency in another state and who want to complete a training rotation in West Virginia must hold a reciprocal training permit or a West Virginia medical license.
 Reciprocal educational permits are limited to a nonrenewable 60-day period.

 Reciprocal Educational Permit Instructions and Application